Kirk-Wang/Cloud-Native/README.md

 * We could use a `NodePort` service
   * ...but that requires `changing the --service-node-port-range` flag in the API service
 * Last resort: the `hostNetwork` mode

+### Without `hostNetwork`
+* Normally, each pod gets its own network namespace (sometimes called sandbox or network sandbox)
+* An IP address is assigned to the pod
+* This IP address is routed/connected to the cluster network
+* All containers of that pod are sharing that network namespace (and therefore using the same IP address)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------